 CHANGE YOUR THEME

 A feature-rich theme, in general, will have a lot of lines of code in order to provide those features, and while it is possible to optimize those lines of codes there is only so much you can do when the starting product is so large.
-So instead of a heavy feature rich, beautiful UI based theme, which might not even load in time, take a theme which gets the work done while still looking simple and aesthetic.
+So instead of a heavy feature-rich, beautiful UI based theme, which might not even load in time, take a theme that gets the work done while still looking simple and aesthetic.